Learning-based legged locomotion; state of the art and future perspectives: Components of MDP for Locomotion

 Recently, \cite{ji2022concurrent} and \cite{lee2024AOW} have used sequences of IMU measurements and joint encoder data directly, instead of relying on pre-estimated velocities and poses.
 Specifically, \cite{ji2022concurrent} implemented an RNN-based state estimator, diverging from traditional model-based estimators, to directly compute the base velocity and contact states.
 On the other hand, \cite{lee2024AOW} employed a privileged training strategy, effectively utilizing the raw sensor data sequences to enhance the robustness.

 The emerging research in legged robotics highlights the pivotal roles of joint positions, base pose (often represented by the gravity vector), and base linear and angular velocities in developing robust locomotion skills~\cite{yu2023identifying}.
 A significant body of work, including \cite{lee2020learning}, \cite{ji2022concurrent}, and \cite{haarnoja2018learning} emphasize the importance of leveraging a history of proprioceptive states and joint command information.
 This approach addresses the non-Markovian characteristics of robotic systems that stem from hardware latencies and partial observations.

-In particular, historical data of proprioceptive states provide critical insights into foot-terrain interactions and external disturbances, as demonstrated by \cite{lee2020learning} and \cite{ji2022concurrent}.
-By utilizing kinematic information collected over time, robots are equipped to make more informed decisions.
-This capability significantly enhances their performance, enabling robustness over unstructured, real-world terrains.
+Using only the current state is typically insufficient due to state estimation errors and partial observability issues in the real world; therefore, a short history buffer is almost always employed.
+In particular, historical data of proprioceptive states provide critical insights into foot-terrain interactions and external disturbances, as demonstrated by \cite{lee2020learning}, \cite{ji2022concurrent}, and \cite{li2024reinforcement}.
+Also, \cite{peng2018sim} examines the benefits of including history inputs, demonstrating that under dynamics randomization, a policy with memory outperforms the ones without.